Roger Clive Searle: Biography

-Searle is known as a leading pioneer in the processing and use of the GLORIA sidescan sonar system, developed in the UK.
-In the 1970s and the 1980s he used sidescan sonar and topographic analysis to define plate boundaries at subkilometre resolution and did search on propagating rifts and oceanic microplates (such as the Azores Microplate).
+Searle was known as a leading pioneer in the processing and use of the GLORIA sidescan sonar system, developed in the UK.
+In the 1970s and the 1980s he used sidescan sonar and topographic analysis to define plate boundaries at subkilometre resolution and did research on propagating rifts and oceanic microplates (such as the Azores Microplate).
 Later in his career, he studied the effects of mantle hot spots on plate accretion and, with co-workers, found some of the first evidence that extreme asymmetry can occur in short-term plate accretion.
-He has done important research on seamount morphology and origin, the geodynamics of oceanic core complexes, and ultra-slow rates in seafloor spreading.
+He did important research on seamount morphology and origin, the geodynamics of oceanic core complexes, and ultra-slow rates in seafloor spreading.

-He served from 1984 to 1987 as geophysical edifor for the Journal of the Geological Society of London and from 1986 to 1992 as joint editor for the journal Marine Geophysical Researches.
+He served from 1984 to 1987 as geophysical editor for the Journal of the Geological Society of London and from 1986 to 1992 as joint editor for the journal Marine Geophysical Researches.
 He became a member of the British Mid-Ocean Ridge Initiative (The BRIDGE programme), funded by the Natural Environment Research Council (NERC).
 One of the triumphs of the BRIDGE programme was mapping the bathymetry of the Reykjanes Ridge.
 From 1992 to 1994 he was a member of the steering committee of BRIDGE.
 From 1994 to 1996 he chaired InterRidge.

 Searle had the support in 2003 of a Leverhulme Study Abroad Fellowship and from 2010 to 2012 a Leverhulme Emeritus Fellowship.
 He was awarded in 2011 the Price Medal of the Royal Astronomical Society.
 He was elected in 2012 a Fellow of the American Geophysical Union.

 In September 1969 in Durham, he married Margery Joan McGuckin.
 They have three sons.